 sports physiotherapy

-Treatment methods include hands-on manual therapy, trigger point dry needling, Alexander technique, Feldenkrais technique, patient active therapy using movement and breath, exercise sessions, Clinical Pilates and education.
+Hands-on manual therapy, trigger point dry needling, Alexander technique, Feldenkrais technique, patient active therapy using movement and breath, craniosacral therapy, exercise sessions, Clinical Pilates and education.

 Frequently